-The Council has released a comprehensive report containing recommendations for sentencing guidance in Victoria.
+The Sentencing Advisory Council has today released a comprehensive review of sentencing for animal cruelty offences in Victoria.

 Only 1.6% of People Serving a Community Correction Order Were Sentenced in 2017–18 for Committing a Serious Offence

 In 2017–18, 632 people were sentenced for committing 912 serious offences while serving a CCO, new findings show.